wangfanfff/RiboDecode/readme.md

 **Note**: When **mfe_weight=0**, the software skips MFE optimization.
 In such cases, the values in the third column are meaningless.

 ## Citation
-Please cite our work if you use RiboDeCode in your research:
+Please cite our work if you use RiboDecode in your research:

 Deep Generative Optimization of mRNA Codon Sequences for Enhanced Protein Production and Therapeutic Efficacy.